ColleagueRiley/mouse-and-window-icons/README.md

 #### part 2

-Now we can use our function to create a icon handle
+Now we can use our function to create an icon handle

 ```c
 HICON handle = loadHandleImage(buffer, width, height, TRUE);